Women's hoops shoots 57.1 percent from the floor; earns 34-16 points in the paint margin

 WBB vs. BU Photos by Thom Kendall '93

-Sharon Dawley was named as the 10th head coach in the history of the University of Massachusetts women's basketball program on April 6, 2010, and begins her fourth season at the helm for the Minutewomen in 2013-14.
+Sharon Dawley was named as the 10th head coach in the history of the University of Massachusetts women's basketball program on April 6, 2010, and begins her fifth season at the helm for the Minutewomen in 2014-15.

 In her first season in Amherst, Dawley coached her squad to one of the best three point shooting percentages in the country, highlighted by Cerie Mosgrove, who led the nation with 49.7 percent clip from beyond the arc.
 Mosgrove, one of several Minutewomen who enjoyed career years under Dawley's guidance in 2010-11, went on to win the National Women's Three-Point Shooting Championship at the men's Final Four in Houston, Texas.